 We are grateful to be the recipient of an American Rescue Plan Grant through the New Hampshire State Council on the Arts and the National Endowment for the Arts.
 This funding has been used for the development and installation of our new website.

-If you are wondering about this portrait of Beth, it was created by her granddaughter Haley for the “N page” in her Image-Making alphabet book.
+(If you are wondering about this portrait of Beth, it was created by her granddaughter Haley for the “N page” in her Image-Making alphabet book.)

-New Instructional Materials
+New Instructional Resources

 After three years in production, the Who Am I?
 Image-Making Research-Based Animal Trifold Instructional Video is finally complete!
 Filmed in Victoria Hanson’s third-grade classroom at Newmarket Elementary School, this video invites viewers into the classroom to watch the entire process unfold.
 With over 6 hours of content, this instructional video contains a comprehensive overview as well as every lesson necessary to facilitating this project in the classroom.
 It is available as part of an instructional video package that also contains a teachers manual, sample trifolds, Image-Making station labels, and additional support materials to insure successful implementation.